MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Routing

-Routing is the process of assigning a route to a load.
-Routes are typically configured when multiple modes of transportation are required or preferred to move goods through the supply chain.
-Examples include freight by truck, rail, and ocean.
+Routing is the process of assigning a route to a [load](#load).
+Routes are typically configured when multiple modes of transportation are required or preferred to move goods through the supply chain (for example, by truck, rail, or ocean).

 ## S